Origin

 Manual

-The manual for the Action! system is available as PDF in English (version 2018-11-05) and as PDF in German (version 2016-05-20).
-All editions of the manual are available at AtariWiki together with many other manuals and additional information about Action!.
+The manual for the "Action!" system is available as PDF in English (version 2018-11-05) and as PDF in German (version 2016-05-20).
+All manual editions are available at AtariWiki, along with many other manuals and additional information about "Action!".

 Related Information